wilsonwang371/jenkins-docker-bundle/README.md

 Potential Users:
 - Run Jenkins in docker
 - Use Docker containers for each job.
-- Running Jenkins behind a firewall or running in a NAT environment but need Jenkins jobs triggered from outside.
+- Use Jenkins behind a firewall or running in a NAT environment but need Jenkins jobs triggered from outside.

 Architecture